conan-io/docs/creating_packages/toolchains.rst

 .. warning:

-    This is a very **EXPERIMENTAL** feature, introduced in Conan 1.26, only supporting CMake and with limited functionality.
+    This is a very **EXPERIMENTAL** feature, introduced in Conan 1.26, only supporting CMake and with limited functionality, and subject to breaking changes in the future.
     The current goal is to gather experience and feedback to evolve it, while adding more build systems.

+    Please try it and give feedback at please provide feedback at: https://github.com/conan-io/conan/issues

 Toolchains are the new, experimental way to integrate with build systems in Conan.